-Once your toffee has reached the soft crack stage you immediately remove it from the heat and pour it out onto a parchment lined baking sheet and smooth it down quickly with a spoon.
-I used a half sheet baking sheet because it’s a large piece of toffee.
+- Once your toffee has reached the soft crack stage you immediately remove it from the heat and pour it out onto a parchment lined baking sheet and smooth it down quickly with a spoon.
+I used a half sheet baking sheet because this is a large piece of toffee.

-Quickly melt the chocolate and smooth it down over the top of the toffee and nuts.
+- Quickly melt your vegan chocolate and smooth it down over the top of the toffee and nuts.
 And then throw some crushed mixed nuts on top of the melted chocolate.

 So, this was my first go-round in making proper vegan toffee, but I have been making candy for a long time.
 I’m a massive fudge fan, the kind of fudge that you make on the stove and bring to soft ball stage and then beat until it sets.

-I’ve made a LOT of that kind of fudge over the past few years.
+I’ve made a LOT of that kind of fudge over the years.
 And that process is similar to this.